-Following the adoption of Bill C-58, An Act to amend the Access to Information Act and the Privacy Act and to make consequential amendments to other Acts, the Senate’s proactive disclosure reports were modified to comply with changes to the Access to Information Act, beginning with the reporting period starting April 1, 2020.
-The quarterly proactive disclosure now includes additional details on travel expenses of Senators to carry out parliamentary functions, along with Committee travel and hospitality expenses, and all Senate Administration employee travel and hospitality expenses.
+Following the adoption of Bill C-58, An Act to amend the Access to Information Act and the Privacy Act and to make consequential amendments to other Acts, the Senate’s public disclosure reports were modified to comply with changes to the Access to Information Act, beginning with the reporting period starting April 1, 2020.
+The quarterly public disclosure now includes additional details on travel expenses of Senators to carry out parliamentary functions, along with Committee travel and hospitality expenses, and all Senate Administration employee travel and hospitality expenses.

 In addition, the disclosed expenses continue to include expenditures and contracts for senators, Senate House Officers, and the Facilitator and Leaders of recognized groups.
 Senate Administration contracts worth $10,000 or more also continue to be disclosed.